mark-claypool/saucer-shoot-naiad/README.txt

 Note, OBJECTS are all the .o files that make up your engine.

-2) Modify INCPATH and ENG in the enclosed Saucer Shoot Naiad Makefile to point to your engine.
+2) Modify INCPATH and ENG in the enclosed Saucer Shoot Naiad Makefile (Linux) or adjust your project file accordingly (Windows or Mac) to point to your engine.

-If using the full version of Dragonfly, uncomment the line:
+If using the full version of Dragonfly (with event filtering), uncomment the line:

  CFLAGS= -DREGISTER

-3) Type "make".
+3) Type "make" (Linux) or hit F7 (Windows).
 This should build the game.

-4) Type "./game" (or "./game.exe" on Cygwin) to run.
+4) In terminal window (Linux or Mac), type "./game" to run or hit F5 (Windows).
+This should run the game.

 5) Controls: Arrows move, Space fires, Enter nukes, 'q' quits